As I wish you all Wesołych Świąt and a Happy Christmas in these uncertain times, let’s look back at Polish Christmases of the past.

 Jest w moim kraju zwyczaj, że w dzień wigilijny,

 There is a custom in my country that on Christmas Eve,

 At the rising of the first evening star in the sky,

-people of the joint homeland break biblical bread
+people of our homeland break biblical bread

-People like my father and family, deported to Siberia in 1940 for nothing more being Polish, had to spend Wigilia working, as the USSR did not acknowledge religious festivals.
+People like my father and family, deported to Siberia in 1940 for nothing more than being Polish, had to spend Wigilia working, as the USSR did not acknowledge religious festivals.
 Stanisław Sznajder from Lwów recalled his first painful Christmas in exile:

 „Przyszedł dzień wigilijny, ojciec trzymał w ręku kromkę czarnego chleba, a wszyscy płakali.
 To był moment, który zapamiętałem.
 To było nasze pierwsze Boże Narodzenie na Syberii.
 Zima 1940/41 roku była bardzo ostra.

 “Christmas Eve came, my father held a slice of black bread in his hand and everyone was crying.
 This was the moment I remembered.
 It was our first Christmas in Siberia.
 The winter of 1940/41 was very severe.